In an open project, perform one of the following:

 Article Template: The template for the help article that comes from the AEM site.

-Asset Upload Path: Browse to the location on the AEM where the assets used in the topics to be published.
+Asset Upload Path: Browse to the location on the AEM where the assets, like images, used in the topics to be published.

 Post Publishing Workflow: Choose the AEM workflow that must be used for the topics published.
 AEM workflows allows you to automate a series of steps that are performed on (one or more) pages and/or assets.
 In other words, you can perform some post-processing works on the output generated.
 For example, you may want to set certain properties in the output, or send an email to reviewers once the output is generated.
 The workflows are specific to business processes in your organization.